2021 Suez Canal obstruction: Background

 (IMO 9811000) was laid down on 25 December 2015, launched 9 May 2018, and completed 25 September 2018, replacing an earlier ship of the same name (IMO 8320901).
-At the time of the incident, she was registered in Panama, owned by the Japanese firm Shoei Kisen Kaisha, leased to the Taiwan-based container shipping company Evergreen Marine for operation, and managed by Bernhard Schulte Shipmanagement, and crewed by Indian nationals.
+At the time of the incident, she was registered in Panama, owned by the Japanese firm Shoei Kisen Kaisha, leased to the Taiwan-based container shipping company Evergreen Marine for operation, managed by Bernhard Schulte Shipmanagement, and crewed by Indian nationals.
 The owner Shoei Kisen Kaisha had protection and indemnity (third party) liability coverage for $3.1 billion with mutual UK P&I Club in the Japanese market.
 In addition, container ships of this size are typically insured for hull and machinery damage of $100 and $140 million.

 Prior to the incident, Ever Given had sailed through the canal 22 times.
 Bill Kavanagh has described sailing through the Suez Canal as "a very complex and high risk operation".
 Wind gusts will cause the stacked containers to "act like a sail" to blow the heavy ship off course, and its enormous momentum makes it difficult to recover.

 The government of Egypt requires ships traversing the canal to be boarded by an Egyptian "Suez crew", including one or more official maritime pilots from Egypt's SCA who command the ship, taking over from the regular crew and the captain.
 There were two Egyptian SCA pilots on board at the time of the accident.